lit26/COVID19_Dashboard/README.md

 ## How to run this app

-(The following instructions apply to command line.)
+(The following instructions apply to terminal command line.)

 Create and activate a new virtual environment (recommended) by running the following: